Association of European Operational Research Societies: Overview

 awarding of prizes, and the promotion of early stage talents.
-The members of EURO are national Operational Research Societies which are full members of International Federation of Operational Research Societies (IFORS) and originate from Europe, the Middle East and Africa.
-Its affairs are regulated by a Council consisting of one representatives of all its members and an executive committee which constitutes its board of directors.
+The members of EURO are national Operational Research Societies which are full members of International Federation of Operational Research Societies (IFORS).
+Its affairs are regulated by a Council consisting of representatives of all its members and an executive committee which constitutes its board of directors.
+The EURO statutes were first signed on 18th June 1976.

 The current EURO member societies are: